flexera-public/rsc/README.md

-  --pwd=PWD         Login password, use --email and --password or use --key or --rl10 -k, --key=KEY     OAuth access token or API key, use --email and --password or use --key or --rl10 --rl10            Proxy requests through RL 10 agent, use --email and --password or use --key or --rl10 --hrefs           List all known href patterns for selected API or resource --x1=X1           Extract single value using JSON:select --xm=XM           Extract zero, one or more values using JSON:select and return space separated list --xj=XJ           Extract zero, one or more values using JSON:select and return JSON
+  --pwd=PWD         Login password, use --email and --password or use --key or --rl10 -k, --key=KEY     OAuth access token or API key, use --email and --password or use --key or --rl10 --rl10            Proxy requests through RL 10 agent, use --email and --password or use --key or --rl10 --x1=X1           Extract single value using JSON:select --xm=XM           Extract zero, one or more values using JSON:select and return space separated list --xj=XJ           Extract zero, one or more values using JSON:select and return JSON